chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ## What is a Decentralised Application?

 - Also known as a `DApp`
-- A DApp is an application that manages it's state primarily on a blockchain
+- A DApp is an application that manages its state primarily on a blockchain

 ???